Hybrid tuition classes here to stay

 She said: "I don't see a reason to go in unless there is a pressing need, like if I wanted help with my graphing calculator.
 But even then, my tutor can send me videos."

-Ms Chyroline Tan, who owns and operates Mad4Math, said online or hybrid tuition lessons are here to stay even when the Covid-19 pandemic recedes.
+Ms Chyroline Tan, who owns and operates Mad4Math, said online or hybrid tuition lessons are here to stay even as the Covid-19 pandemic recedes.

 Embracing technology has made things workable or even easier for her and her students, Ms Tan, 45, told The Straits Times.